Tom Lebbon: Early career

 For 2021, Lebbon elected to skip Formula 4, the standard entry point for upstarting single-seater drivers, and re-joined Elite Motorsport in the GB3 Championship, partnering Javier Sagrera and José Garfias.
-The Brit enjoyed a strong debut campaign, as he regularly finished in the top ten in races and even scored his first podium in the reversed-grid race at Donington Park.
+Lebbon enjoyed a strong debut campaign, as he regularly finished in the top-ten in races and even scored his first podium in the reversed-grid race at Donington Park.
 Lebbon remained with Elite Motorsport for the 2022 season.
 He scored four wins and finished third in the championship.
-The following year the Brit sidestepped to the Formula Regional European Championship, teaming up with Arden Motorsport.
+The following year, Lebbon sidestepped to the Formula Regional European Championship, teaming up with Arden Motorsport.
 However, the season proved to be a struggle and Lebbon failed to score any points throughout the year.

 Sportscar career

+Lebbon racing at the Hungaroring during the 2025 International GT Open.

 Having made his GT4 debut at the Hockenheimring at the back end of 2023, Lebbon entered a full season of the GT4 European Series in 2024, partnering former Ginetta title rival Rattican at Elite Motorsport.